-The National Fortifications Heritage of the Norwegian Defence Estates Agency have been entrusted with the management of fourteen fortresses which have been classified as National Fortifications.
+The Norwegian Defence Estates Agency has been entrusted with the management of fourteen fortresses which have been classified as national fortifications.
 The fortresses will be preserved as national heritage sites, and adapted to new and existing uses and activities.
-The National Fortifications Heritage will bring the fortresses into a new era, and preserve their character and history by developing the fortifications into attractive arenas for culture, business and events, in cooperation with other interested parties.
+The Norwegian Defence Estates Agency will bring the fortresses into a new era, and preserve their character and history by developing the fortifications into attractive arenas for culture, business and events, in cooperation with other interested parties.